Ashlalala/aajonusnet/md/QNA/Q&A Of November 18, 2012.md

 Q: 15 minutes before you eat and drink?

 A: No, before you drink alcohol.
-If you go in to drink wine.
+If you're going to drink wine.
 Now, we used to have a raw beer.
 Most beers in the world are raw, except in this country.
 They all have to be pasteurized as of 1987.
 Coors was the only one out of Colorado at the time, was the only one that was raw.
 And then the FDA said in 1986, you've got to stop in 1987, you've got to pasteurize your beer.
 Coors went downhill after that.
 And then Miller's bought Coors.
 There is no raw beer.
 There's no raw beer allowed in this country.

 Q: Why is that?